minio/console/README.md

 ## Setup

-All `mcs` needs is a MinIO user with admin privileges and URL pointing to your MinIO deployment.
+All `console` needs is a MinIO user with admin privileges and URL pointing to your MinIO deployment.
 > Note: We don't recommend using MinIO's Operator Credentials

-1. Create a user for `mcs` using `mc`.
+1. Create a user for `console` using `mc`.
 ```
 $ set +o history
-$ mc admin user add myminio mcs YOURMCSSECRET
+$ mc admin user add myminio console YOURCONSOLESECRET
 $ set -o history
 ```

-2. Create a policy for `mcs` with access to everything (for testing and debugging)
+2. Create a policy for `console` with access to everything (for testing and debugging)

 ```
-$ cat > mcsAdmin.json << EOF
+$ cat > consoleAdmin.json << EOF
 {
 	"Version": "2012-10-17",
 	"Statement": [{